silviokennecke/club-event-calendar/README.md

 * Add properties and target groups to events
 * Export the events into a ICS file
 * Export the events into a PDF file
-* Allow you r members to subscribe to only the events they are interested in
+* Allow your members to subscribe to only the events they are interested in

 ## Installation